- Keke Rosberg

 Key stats fans should remember from the 2025 Qatar GP

-• Max Verstappen takes victory at Lusail after leading the race from the front and controlling tyre degradation throughout the evening.
+- Max Verstappen takes victory at Lusail after leading from the front and controlling tyre degradation throughout the evening.

-• Oscar Piastri scores another strong podium for McLaren, confirming the team’s status as a regular contender at the sharp end.
+- Oscar Piastri scores a strong P2 for McLaren, confirming the team’s status as a regular contender at the sharp end of the grid.

-• Carlos Sainz secures a valuable third place for Ferrari, ahead of Lando Norris in fourth, after a long strategic battle in the final stint.
+- Carlos Sainz secures third place for Ferrari, ahead of Lando Norris in fourth, after a long strategic battle through the final stint.

-• Once again, tyre management and timing of pit stops proved more decisive than raw single-lap pace around the Qatar circuit.
+- Tyre management and pit-stop timing proved more decisive than raw single-lap pace — a recurring pattern at Lusail.

 For collectors: celebrate Verstappen’s Qatar win with replica helmets